Denikozub/Offroad-routing-engine/docsrc/index.rst

 	pip install -e "git+https://github.com/Denikozub/Offroad-routing-engine.git#egg=offroad_routing"

-Warning: package requires GeoPandas to be installed, which can be problematic on Windows. `This <https://towardsdatascience.com/geopandas-installation-the-easy-way-for-windows-31a666b3610f/>`_ article may help.
+It is recommended to install packages using conda.
+Pip warning: package requires GeoPandas to be installed, which can be problematic on Windows. `This <https://towardsdatascience.com/geopandas-installation-the-easy-way-for-windows-31a666b3610f/>`_ article may help.

 Usage